phax/ph-genericode/README.md

 It supports GeneriCode 0.4 and GeneriCode 1.0 as well as CVA 1.0.

 # News and noteworthy
+  * v6.0.0 - work in progress
+    * Updated to ph-commons 9.0.0
   * v5.0.1 - 2017-01-20
     * Added new package `com.helger.genericode.builder` with more flexible reader/writer/validator
     * Binds to ph-commons 8.6.x